chimalsky/DIS-2019-Website/content/pictorials.md

 </br>

-## Acceptance rate and copyrighted materials
+## Acceptance Rate and Copyrighted Materials
 Pictorials are expected to be original work created specifically for the pictorials track.
 Expect the track to be competitive and submit your best work.
 Expect an acceptance rate of around 20-25%.

 Please do not submit work you have submitted elsewhere with a few images added.
 Doing so may violate dual submission rules.
 You may submit previously published work to which you have added significant visual content, provided only that such work is clearly and prominently attributed as such in a footnote to the title with a clear description of what the pictorial uniquely contributes or adds to the previous work.
 In this last case, at least 30% of the material must be new, per ACM rules.